Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Introduction

 Section~\ref{sec:other_Schroeder} presents other Schr\"oder subclasses of Baxter classes, obtained via our new Schr\"oder succession rule.
 This includes triples of NILPs, permutations and mosaic floorplans.
 Note that Schr\"oder subclasses of Baxter permutations and of mosaic floorplans already appear in the literature, like the separable permutations~\cite[for instance]{West} and the slicing floorplans~\cite{Yao}: our Schr\"oder subclasses are different from these.
 For triples of NILPs on the contrary, we are not aware of any known Schr\"oder subclass.

 In Section~\ref{sec:extensions}, we introduce more intermediate classes between Catalan and Baxter, refining our new Schr\"oder succession rule with an integer parameter $m$ that may vary.
-This results in two families of subclasses of Baxter slicings: the $m$-skinny slicings and the $m$-row restricted slicings.
-Section~\ref{sec:gen_funcs} is interested in the generating functions of these subclasses.
-First, the succession rules for $m$-skinny slicings and $m$-row restricted slicings are translated into systems of equations for their generating functions.
+This results in two families of subclasses of Baxter slicings: the $m$-skinny slicings and the $m$-row-restricted slicings.
+Section~\ref{sec:gen_funcs} is interested in the generating functions for these subclasses.
+First, the succession rules for $m$-skinny slicings and $m$-row-restricted slicings are translated into systems of equations for their generating functions.
 For the first values of $m$, these systems can be solved using the kernel method, showing an intriguing enumerative coincidence.
 Although we were not able to solve these systems for general $m$, we present a method to reach this goal, which fails only because we were not able to prove that the power series solutions of a certain equation are linearly independent.
-Noticing that this property is indeed verified for a few more values of $m$ solves a few more cases of the enumeration of $m$-skinny slicings and $m$-row restricted slicings.
-In view of our method, we offer the conjecture that the generating functions for $m$-skinny slicings and $m$-row restricted slicings are algebraic, for all $m$.
+Note that this property is indeed verified for a few more values of $m$, as Table~\ref{table:conj} (page~\pageref{table:conj}) sums up, solving a few more cases of the enumeration of $m$-skinny slicings and $m$-row-restricted slicings.
+In view of our method, we offer the conjecture that the generating functions for $m$-skinny slicings and $m$-row-restricted slicings are algebraic, for all $m$.